 - Conviction of a crime of moral depravity that leads to a prison term of 2 years or more.

 The 13th ground to file for divorce in Georgia is filing for a no-fault divorce.
 To get a no-fault divorce, one party must declare that the marriage is “irreversibly broken.”
 Most of the divorces that occur in Georgia are filed under no-fault divorces.
+Our Experienced team of Sandy Springs family law attorneys can help guide you with this.

 How Do You Start the Divorce Process?